-1. Because a homeowner that owns only residential underground facilities, including, but not limited to, an underground sprinkler system or an underground structure for lighting, is excluded from the definition of "underground facility operator," such a homeowner is not subject to the requirements for underground facility operators at N.J.A.C.
+1. A homeowner that owns only residential underground facilities, including, but not limited to, an underground sprinkler system or an underground structure for lighting, is excluded from the definition of "operator," and such a homeowner is not subject to the requirements for operators at N.J.A.C.
 14:2-4; and